Chres-SC/bitcoin/test/functional/test-shell.md

 * Python3
 * `revoltd` built in the same repository as the `TestShell`.

-## 2. Importing `TestShell` from the Bitcoin Core repository
+## 2. Importing `TestShell` from the Revolt core repository

-We can import the `TestShell` by adding the path of the Bitcoin Core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.
+We can import the `TestShell` by adding the path of the Revolt core `test_framework` module to the beginning of the PATH variable, and then importing the `TestShell` class from the `test_shell` sub-package.